 - How does disability insurance work?

 - What happens if I’m disabled but can still work?

 What is disability insurance?

-Disability insurance pays out a percentage of your salary if you’re unable to work due to a debilitating injury or illness.
+Disability insurance pays out a percentage of your salary if you’re unable to work due to a covered injury or illness.
 It replaces part of your paycheck for a specified period of time, and each insurer has a list of disabilities that qualify for benefits.